SalesforceDev/Account-Team/README.md

 # Account Team
 Custom Account Team section for the Account object.

+## Why do you want to use this project?
+1. We can't create a trigger for the Account Team object.
+2. We can't add some custom buttons to the Account Team section on the Account detail page.
+3. In order to achieve the item 1 and 2 above, i created this project.
+According to your requirement, you can add some logic into my code.

+## How to use this project?

 ## Installation
 This is a Unmanaged package, please see the installation url below.